ExcaliburEX/Using-arduino-and-steering-engine-to-open-domitory-/README.md

- This idea came to my mind when I had to open the door because I am the closest to the door.So i want to doing something to make it convinced to open the door.After that i have an idea about using the bluetooth and keypad to open the door.This repository possesses the code about the arduino but without the device.
+ This idea came to my mind when I had to open the door because I am the closest to the door.So I want to doing something to make it convinced to open the door.After that I had an idea about using the bluetooth and keypad to open the door.This repository possesses the code about the arduino but without the device.